zalando-incubator/fabric-gateway/docs-raw/site/docs/fabric-gateway-features.md

 ```

 ### External Service Management
-It is possible to integrate the Gateway Operator with other operators which manage the creation of [Kubernetes services](https://kubernetes.io/docs/concepts/services-networking/service/).
+It is possible to integrate the Fabric Gateway with other operators which manage the creation of [Kubernetes services](https://kubernetes.io/docs/concepts/services-networking/service/).
 The `x-external-service-provider` key should be set as per the below example.
 ```yaml
 apiVersion: zalando.org/v1
 kind: FabricGateway